hugh-braico/sg-replay-importer/README.md

 # Skullgirls Replay Importer

-Convenient tool to append new Skullgirls replay files to your existing ones without manually renaming them all.
+Convenient tool to append new Skullgirls replay files to your existing ones in bulk without manually renaming them all.

 Only Windows is supported.

 ## How to use

 1. Download the
    [latest exe](https://github.com/hugh-braico/sg-replay-importer/releases/download/v0.3/import-replays.exe).
 1. Put the exe in your replays folder (`Documents\Skullgirls\Replays_SG2EPlus\<steam_user_number>`).
-1. Drag and drop new replay files (or zip files containing replay files) onto the exe.
+1. Drag and drop new replay files (and/or zip files containing replay files) onto the exe.
 The importer will rename them and then append them onto your existing replays.
+You can drag lots of them at once if you want.

 **NOTE:** Don't put replay files or zips in the replay folder before dragging them onto the importer.
 The importer will get confused and think that they are